Fallen officer’s son sworn in 8 years after father’s death

 “I presented him that scholarship check for him to go, and I never thought that he would come back and work here,” Tampa International Airport Police Chief Charlie Vazquez said.
 “I made sure we got him.
 It was an honor for me to sign off on his packet.”

-The Tampa airport’s police force is made up of 82 sworn officers and other support staff, protecting the people who travel through the busy airport each day.
+The Tampa airport’s police force comprises 82 sworn officers and other support staff, protecting the people who travel through the busy airport each day.

 For Kondek, it was a bittersweet day beginning his law enforcement career with the memory of his father on his mind.